UW-INFO442-WI23/academic_weapon/testing-protocol.md

 - Group members: Franchezca L, Mengying J, Kelsey L, Yeary Y, & Chenyang T

 # Testing Protocol
-Instructions detailing how to test application via frontend (user accentapnce tests) and backend (unit tests).
+Instructions detailing how to test our application on web and mobile browsers.

 ## Accentance Tests (Frontend)
 Our group generalized a hypothetical user flow that "guides" users through all of NourishKing's key features.